EpicCash/documentation/docs/integrations/index.md

         Signatures:
             - Sender      : "<John's Signature>"
             - Recipient   : "<Steve's Signature>"
-            - IRS officer : "<Officer's Signature>"
+            - Accountant : "<Accountant's Signature>"
         ```

     - The process is finished, the document is now a valid proof of ownership of the coins!